NeptuneLuke/cmake-tutorial/README.md

 # A CMake official tutorial, step by step

 This is a collection of all the steps in the official [CMake tutorial](https://cmake.org/cmake/help/latest/guide/tutorial/).
-Following this tutorial step by step will give you a basic but useful overview of most CMake use cases.
+Following the tutorial step by step will give you a basic but useful overview of most CMake use cases.
+This repo is only used as a solution archive.

 The folders are organized as follows: